-Who will run these facilities?
-Will there be onsite supervision?
-What kinds of services/facilities would be included at each site?
+Who runs these facilities?
+Is there onsite supervision?
+What kinds of services/facilities are included at each site?

 Like any other business or program, shelters must be well run to succeed, not just for their neighbors but for their participants.
 The Joint Office holds its shelter operators to high standards and supports them to ensure their success, resulting in a track record of opening shelters across the community.

 There have not been significant issues with crime or other concerns because of these shelters.
 Some shelters sit on commercial strips.
 Some are next to residences, near schools and parks.
 After these shelters have opened, community members have come together to celebrate and support their new neighbors through activities, volunteering, and donations.